-The Rates Remission Policy has been reviewed, and a number of changes have been proposed:
+The Rates Remission Policy has been reviewed, with a number of changes proposed:

-- Improvement to administration processes for applying for rates relief for economic development. - Limiting the criteria for rates relief for development, with the inclusion of "economic" development. - Removal of Incentives for Business Expansion. - Limiting applications to the northern end of the District for 'Incentivising Residential Development'. - Removal of contiguous rating units owned or leased by a single ratepayer - as it is covered by other legislation. - Additional information to make it clearer on how to apply for remissions. - Various other amendments have been made for clarification.
+- Improvement to administration processes for applying for rates relief for economic development. - Limiting the criteria for rates relief for development, with the inclusion of "economic" development. - Removal of Incentives for Business Expansion. - Limiting applications to the northern end of the District for 'Incentivising Residential Development'. - Removal of contiguous rating units owned or leased by a single ratepayer - this is removed as it is covered by other legislation. - Additional information to make it clearer on how to apply for remissions. - Other various amendments have been made for clarification.